 How to get around?

-Local drivers can take you to the surrounding villages or at the entrance of the treks.
-The region is usually discovered on foot or on horseback.
+You can ask local drivers to drive you to surrounding villages or to the starting point of your trek.
+The best way to discover the region is on foot or on a horse.

 What to do and what to see in Kyzil-Oil?

-- Enjoy the friendliness of the local people.
+• Enjoy the friendliness and hospitality of the local people.